ISAITB/docs-tdl/source/expressions/index.rst

     Step :ref:`tdl-step-repuntil`, Used to define and evaluate the repeat condition (``cond``).
     Step :ref:`tdl-step-foreach`, Variable references can be used to evaluate the loop boundaries (``start`` and ``end``).
     Step :ref:`tdl-step-assign`, Used as the expression to apply.
 Also a pure variable reference is used in the ``to`` and ``source`` elements.
     Step :ref:`tdl-step-log`, Used as the expression to apply when calculating the log output.
-Also a pure variable reference is used in the ``source`` element.
+Also a variable reference is used in the ``source`` element and optionally to set the log level.
     Step :ref:`tdl-step-verify`, Used to determine ``input`` values.
-Variable references can be used to set ``config`` element values.
+Variable references can also be used to set ``config`` element values and the error level.
     Step :ref:`tdl-step-call`, Used to determine ``input`` values.
     Step :ref:`tdl-step-interact`, Used in the values displayed to (``instruct``) or requested from (``request``) users.